 Food service establishments encompass any business that sells prepared food on a dine-in, delivery, carry-out or drive-through basis, according to the order.

 Overnight accommodations establishments are hotels, motels, condos, rental properties and private campgrounds.
+A person who fails to comply shall be guilty of a civil infraction, punishable by a fine of not more than $100.00.
 Click here for FAQ's

 Mandated Face Coverings for the city of North Myrtle Beach

 The North Myrtle Beach City Council has passed an ordinance calling for the use of face masks in public places.
-The mandate is extended to run through October unless rescinded.
+The mandate is extended to run until the sunset of a vaccine or cure unless otherwise rescinded.

 According to information from the city, anyone entering retail businesses, including but not limited to grocery stores and pharmacies or businesses that conduct personal service like, hair and/or nail salons, barbershops and tattoo parlors and others must wear a face covering while inside.